jxunze/tp/docs/DeveloperGuide.md

 * 3a.
 The given contact information is invalid.

     * 3a1.
-BistroBoss shows an error message.
+FnBuddy shows an error message.

       Use case resumes at step 2.